maxfischer2781/cpy2py/README.md

 The module currently allows dispatching arbitrary function calls.
 Objects may be created and persist inside the twinterpeter.
 Object attributes and methods can be accessed and used.
-Any pickle'able objects may be used as parameters.
+Any pickle'able objects, including primitives and functions, as well as objects created with the CPy2Py framework may be used as parameters.

 ### Current Limitations ###